- Students Scheduling a Test

-Exams for students with disabilities are often administered in the ODS.
+Exams for students with disabilities are often administered in Testing Services.
 This is at the faculty member’s discretion.
 If you prefer to proctor the exams for students with disabilities, feel free to do so.
 However, you must provide the accommodations that the student is eligible to receive.
 We do not recommend that faculty members substitute take-home exams for regular classroom exams.

-Students are asked to remind faculty when tests have been scheduled at ODS so that exams can be sent to us for proctoring.
+Students are asked to remind faculty when tests have been scheduled at Testing Services so that exams can be sent to us for proctoring.
 We do not pick up exams.
-Please send or deliver the exam to the ODS and include the ODS Exam Detail Form.
+Please send or deliver the exam to Testing Services and include the ODS Exam Detail Form.

-Exams can be sent by e-mail or dropped off at the ODS.
+Exams can be sent by e-mail or dropped off at Testing Services, RW 215.
 Please DO NOT send exams through Campus Mail.
 If you choose to e-mail exams, please send them to firstname.lastname@example.org with an attached ODS Exam Form.
-Exams will be returned to your department in a sealed green envelope with the signature of an ODS staff person on the seal.
+Exams will be returned to your department in a sealed envelope with the signature of a Testing Services staff person on the seal.
 We will return tests as soon as possible.
-Of course, you can retrieve the exams in person at our office, if you prefer.
+Of course, you can retrieve the exams in person from Testing Services, if you prefer.

 To preserve the integrity of your exams, we require professors to fill out an ODS Exam Form with the student’s name, exam date, exam time, and special conditions.
 Special conditions include a time limit, open book or notes, and special instructions not clearly written on the exam.
 If these are not specified we will assume that standard conditions should be used.
 Most students who receive testing accommodations are allowed 1.5 times the usual time, though some get double time due to the nature of their disabilities.
 No students are allowed unlimited time.
 Copies of the ODS Exam Details Form are below.

 Normally, students are expected to take their exams at the same time that the class meets.
 There are exceptions as follows: